zalando/gin-oauth2/README.md

         curl -H "Authorization: Bearer $TOKEN" http://localhost:8081/api/privateUser/
         {"message":"Hello from private for users}

-### Team-based access
+### Team-Based Access

-As for Uid-Based Access, define your access triples to identify who has access to a given resource.
-In this snippet, we can grant resource access to an entire team instead of individuals:
+As with Uid-Based Access, define your access triples to identify who has access to a given resource.
+With this snippet, you can grant resource access to an entire team instead of individuals:

 	zalando.AccessTuples = []zalando.AccessTuple{